Wodajo/Offensive/tools/hping3.md

 if `Window` field != 0 -> open.
 Most likely won't work, might work in opposite way.
 if `TTL` < 64 while other packets have higher TTL.
 As I understand TTL can be governed by Application Control > Custom Service > Policy > System configuration.
 Higher level instances override lower, thus if a port is open packet might have other TTL than the default kernel-configurated ones.

+`sudo hping3 192.168.1.128 --rand-source --flood`
+flood with packets with no flag set.
+`--rand-source` source randomised